-- Note the badly damaged flight feathers of the swallow below that nested in a
+- Note the badly damaged flight feathers of the swallow below caused by her

-small bluebird box.
-(Photo used with permission of Charles G. Summers, Jr.).
+nesting in a small bluebird box.
+(Photo permission of Charles G. Summers, Jr.).

 - Narrow, cramped designs like the Peterson, Gilbertson, Gilwood, and Troyer

-Bluebird Boxes are totally unacceptable in a Tree Swallow project, and in our
+Bluebird Boxes are totally unacceptable for Tree Swallows.